code-423n4/2024-02-uniswap-foundation/README.md

 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)
 - Starts February 23, 2024 20:00 UTC
 - Ends March 5, 2024 20:00 UTC

-❗️❗️ Please note:
-- If ANY valid Medium severity issues are found, the HM award will increase to &#36;45,000.
-The Total Prize Pool increases to &#36;68,000 in USDC.
-- If ANY valid Medium + High severity issues are found, the HM award will increase to &#36;69,000.
-The Total Prize Pool increases to &#36;92,000 in USDC.
-- All other awards will be capped at the amounts listed above.

 ## Automated Findings / Publicly Known Issues